monsieurbiz/sylius-setup/README.md

 ### Which version of Sylius am I installing?

-By default the `composer create-project` checks the platform you are working on.
+By default, the `composer create-project` checks the platform you are working on.
 We use `symfony` as a wrapper for PHP, this way you can change your PHP version in the `.php-version` file.
 According to this composer will install the best version compatible with your computer.